diathekez/diathekez/README.md

 - 🔭 I’m currently working on an interactive choose-your-own-adventure web app.

-- 🌱 I’m currently learning **PostgreSQL.**
+- 🌱 I’m currently learning: **PostgreSQL.**

-- 👯 I’m looking for a study buddy **I'd like to have someone to pair program with.**
+- 👯 I’m looking for a study buddy: **I'd like to have someone to pair program with.**

-- 🤝 I’m looking for help with **learning how to use styled-components better.**
+- 🤝 I’m looking for help with: **learning how to use styled-components better.**

 - 👨‍💻 Some of my projects are available on [Behance](https://www.behance.net/gallery/145445631/Project-Portfolio-2021-2022)